 - If the ball is in play, the game will resume with the service of the player who was the server at the time of interruption by the umpire.

 - If the ball is not in play, the game will resume with the service of the player who was the receiver in the preceding rally.

-- After the expedite system comes into operation, each server will serve one serve each instead of two.
+- After the Expedite system comes into operation, each server will serve once instead of two.